 After their souls proceed to depart, our group starts to head out in order to have some breakfast.
 From there, Hellboy looks back at the shrine as the elderly lady winks her approval to him before revealing herself as the fox Kitsune.
 And so, the film ends with her disappearing as Anung heads out to rejoin his fellow agents.

 With our plot synopsis out of the way, let’s head into my character analysis and kick things off with ol’ Red himself: Hellboy.
 For this tale, he’s somewhat of a reluctant hero since two key figures (Kate & Kitsune) are the ones who place him in his situation.
 Though the latter does somewhat guide him throughout his venture, he’s still on his own for the majority of the film as he fights various creatures from Japanese myth.
 As such, he’s most likely content with looking for a way back to his original dimension without accidentally releasing Thunder & Lightning.
 Of course, that doesn’t happen since we wouldn’t have a climatic fight in the end.
 Because of his good-natured upbringing within the B.P.R.D., he’s still willing to get the job done with no questions asked.
 Throughout various points of his quest, his enemies either look to steal the Sword of Storms from him or either convince him to smash it.
-Between this and and how Hellboy ultimately ends up on his journey, I feel like some character arc could have been forged here where his Earthly lessons of humanity gets tested due to him being in adulthood and that the situations he faces are more complex that what he was used to facing in his younger years.
-If it somehow parellels with the heroic samurai in some way, then that would have been interested.
+Between this and and how Hellboy ultimately ends up on his journey, I feel like some character arc could have been forged here where his Earthly lessons of humanity gets tested due to him being in adulthood and that the situations he faces are more complex than what he was used to facing in his younger years.
+If it somehow parellels with the heroic samurai in some way, then that would have been interesting.
 Don’t get me wrong, he’s still fun to watch throughout and Ron Perlman continues to be a joy listening to in his signature superheroic role.
 He’s still a good reason to check this out, even if he doesn’t have much of a character arc here.

 Next in line, we have our resident aquatic: Abe Sapien.
 Throughout the majority of the film, he’s paired up with Elizabeth and serves as a straight-man of sorts to her.
 He has his moments of wit and he does display some unique aquatic talents at certain moments, but he and Sherman are mainly separated from their main comrade after arriving back from the opening mission.
 Sure, he does help out Liz at several moments throughout the movie and Doug Jones gets to finally voice the character that he actually played in ’04 (who was dubbed by an uncredited David Hyde Pierce a.k.a.
 Dr. Niles Crane, another Frasier connection to this property, yea) in order to turn in a nice performance, but it’s ultimately Liz who takes out the underseas dragon with her fire powers.
 Because of his physique, I’m sure that he’s more of the tactician and brains of the group.
 Also, the gigantic size of his otherworldly adversary would mean that their wouldn’t be too much for him to do.
 As a result, there’s only so much he gets to work with for this outing.

 Now, we move onto our our lovely flame in Elizabeth Sherman.
 It was an interesting choice to make this version of the character appear to be in her late teens/early twenties, thus making Hellboy more of a teammate and a mentor to her.
 Throughout the film, she mentions about how much she’s able to control her own power.
 She mentions how she’s able to handle it on a small scale, but bigger situations are more tricky for her.
 At first glance, I didn’t feel like this was paid off in some grand way.
-The more I ponder on it though, I guess it comes when she’s fighting off the underseas dragon and tries to ignite it.
+The more I ponder on it though, I guess it comes into play when she’s fighting off the underseas dragon and tries to ignite it.
 From the looks of it, I assume that it’s able to partially resist her flames for so long before she pushes her own limits and saves Abe from getting eaten does she manage to finally break through.
 At the time that I’m writing this review, I haven’t seen the animated follow-up so maybe this character trait will be further explored next time.
 Either way, she does grow a bit more confident following this venture.
 Just like her live-action portrayals, Selma Blair is also a delight to hear throughout even though she’s voicing a younger version of herself.
 The tone in her voice was never a distraction and she delivers some nice wit of her own, not to mention that she was a good representation for superheroines in film for this outing.
 I look forward to seeing her in the next film.

 Briefly, let’s get into Kate Corrigan.
 When I was preparing to see the newest Hellboy movie (a.k.a. the Neil Marshall-directed, R-Rated venture with David Harbour in the title role) by brushing up on its source material, I had no idea that there was another notable woman within the B.P.R.D., though the 2019 flick did give us Sasha Lane’s Alice Monaghan.
 Upon finally getting into this entry, we do get a woman who’s mainly competent throughout and does display some command in order to get the job done while in Japan.
 While she’s spunky and caring towards Hellboy, she mainly displays her hard-edged determination when she’s alone with Russell.
-It’s understandable that given whom the final foes are that they would be way out of her punching weight if she ever decided to take them on, Because she’s mostly separated from our three main heroes, she doesn’t get too much to do.
+It’s understandable that given whom the final foes are that they would be way out of her punching weight if she ever decided to take them on.
+Because she’s mostly separated from our three main heroes, she doesn’t get too much to do.
 Thankfully, she’s in the follow-up so maybe this problem will be rectified there.
 Either way, it was nice to hear Peri Gilpin in the role since she still did a good job with what she was given.

 Going from our heroes to an unintended pawn, we have Mitsuyasu Sakai.
 He’s established as a professor of Japanese folklore, so his vast studies have culminated in this unfortunate circumstance being thrusted upon him.
 During the few moments when we see him under his own control, he’s good-natured, caring and somewhat soft-spoken.
 However, there’s not much to say about him since he’s under Thunder & Lightning’s control throughout the majority of the film.
 He is essential to the plot, but he’s ultimately a minor character who’s forced into playing a major role for our antagonists.
 Apparently, this character was named after Stan Sakai, the guy who created the anthropomorphic ronin rabbit Miyamoto Usagi from Usagi Yojimbo.
 Nice!
 To wrap up my thoughts on this character, I initially didn’t know that it was Paul Nakauchi who voiced Prof. Sakai.
 While he is among the many voice actors who took part in this, he’s in the group of people listed under “Additional Voices”.
 Thankfully, a superhero connection helped me link up with his identity.
 It turns out Nakauchi would go on to voice Wong in “Doctor Strange: The Sorcerer Supreme” and a little experiment which had me play certain scenes from both films with both characters helped me pick him out.
 Either way, I’m glad that I could pick him out and have the world wide web bring some more recognition to this wondrous man.